Timothée Chalamet’s net worth and most expensive things he owns

 Other films and appearances

-In the following years, he starred in projects like Beautiful Boy (2018), Wes Anderson’s The French Dispatch (2021), which grossed over USD 46 million (INR 380 crore approx.), and the hit Netflix series Sweet Tooth (2021), which made over USD 41 million (INR 338 crore approx.).
+In the following years, he starred in projects like Beautiful Boy (2018), Wes Anderson’s The French Dispatch (2021), which grossed over USD 46 million (RM211 million approx.), and the hit Netflix series Sweet Tooth (2021), which made over USD 41 million (RM188 million approx.).

 Additionally, his outstanding performances in the Netflix period film, The King (2019), Little Women (2019) and Bones and All (2022) deserve special mention.
-The latter was also a box-office hit and reportedly grossed over USD 218 million.
+The latter was also a box-office hit and reportedly grossed over USD 218 million (RM1 billion approx.).

 While Chalamet’s earnings are not exactly known, it is estimated that these successful movies have added to his soaring net worth immensely.